KatrinaTom/KatrinaTom/README.md

 * Story Mapping
 * Feature breakdown / Task / Ticket Creation (use of Jira/ Trello / Confluence)
 * Stakeholder engagement
+* Intuitive design (Designing and building with a feeling of familiarity and comfort)

 I have found myself obsessed with the customer journey.
 Taking the skills I have learnt as a Product Manager to fine tune the experience of what I build.